paulmillr/noble-hashes/README.md

 - 🔁 No unrolled loops: makes it easier to verify and reduces source code size up to 5x
 - 🐢 Scrypt supports `N: 2**22`, while other implementations are limited to `2**20`
 - 🦘 SHA3 supports Keccak, cSHAKE, KangarooTwelve, MarsupilamiFourteen and TurboSHAKE
-- 🪶 45KB for everything, 5KB for single-hash build
+- 🪶 89KB (17KB gzipped) for everything, 10KB (2.5KB gzipped) for single-hash build

 The library's initial development was funded by [Ethereum Foundation](https://ethereum.org/).